 Second, other studies take an historical approach and use program introduction, relying on variation across areas during the rollout years of the program.
 As discussed above, both the Food Stamp Program and WIC were introduced at different points across counties in the U.S. This allows for an event study or difference in difference approach to evaluate the programs, essentially using untreated counties as controls for treated counties.
-The validity of this approach relies on the exogeneity of the timing of the rollout across areas.34
+The validity of this approach relies on the exogeneity of the timing of the rollout across areas.33

 A third approach is to use longitudinal data and control for family, person, or sibling fixed effects.
-This approach nets out time invariant effects.
+This approach nets out time-invariant effects.
 For example, in an analysis of siblings, family fixed effects generate estimates by comparing outcomes among siblings who participated in the program compared to outcomes among those who did not.
 There are drawbacks to this approach.
 Between-birth changes in economic or health conditions of other family members may be correlated with between sibling differences in program participation.
 Additionally within-family comparisons are likely to exacerbate measurement-error problems that bias estimates towards zero (Griliches 1979).
 There also may be spillover effects from the participating sibling to the non-participating sibling, which will lead to underestimates of the program's true effect.
 In such cases, selection biases will not be eliminated.
 Another longitudinal differencing approach uses an individual fixed effects estimator, which compares outcomes for those who switch (into or out of) program participation.
 Of course, there could be some third factor that affects both transitions into (or out of) program participation and outcomes.

 Fourth, some studies use regression discontinuity approaches, comparing those in a small band above the eligibility threshold to those in a small band below the eligibility threshold.
 The validity of the approach requires a sharp change in participation at the discontinuity that is not correlated with other changing variables.
-This approach can be applied to income eligibility for WIC and school feeding programs where you are either eligible or not eligible for the entire bundle of benefits.
+This approach can be applied to income eligibility for WIC and school feeding programs where a recipient is either eligible or not eligible for the entire bundle of benefits.
 This approach would not be generally be appropriate for SNAP because, empirically, participation smoothly falls as income rises (the benefit falls as income rises).
-It also can be applied to age discontinuities in eligibility for the other food and nutrition programs.
+It also can be applied to age discontinuity studies based on differences across income-based eligibility criteria may not be valid given that income can be manipulated, which invalidates the RD approach (one no longer has randomness across the threshold).